A Healthy Workforce

 Doing our work well requires all of us to be giving the best of ourselves, while taking the best care we can of our colleagues, our families, the Organization and ourselves.

-The four key themes of the five-year workplace mental health plan are to:
+The five-year United Nations workplace mental health strategy aims to:

-- Create a workplace that enhances mental and physical health and well-being
+1. Create a workplace that enhances mental and physical health and wellbeing

-- Ensure sustainable funding for mental health and well-being services
+4. Ensure sustainable funding for mental health and wellbeing services

 There are currently there are 131 counsellors employed in the UN agencies, funds and programmes.
 They deliver psychosocial and mental health services to staff and run psychosocial promotion and prevention programmes within the organisations they are working for.
 Staff/Stress Counsellors are distributed across 45 countries and in 58 different duty stations.